SDA-SE/sda-dropwizard-commons/CONTRIBUTING.md

 Each PR creates a snapshot that can _temporarily_ be included in other projects for testing.
 The generated version uses the format: `PR-<pr_number>-SNAPSHOT`.
 Snapshots are cleaned up regularly from the repository so never use snapshots in stable releases.
-The snapshots are currently hosted in our internal Nexus repository.
+The snapshots are available in the [Maven Central snapshot repository](https://central.sonatype.com/service/rest/repository/browse/maven-snapshots/org/sdase/commons/sda-commons-starter/).

 Import snapshots by adding the snapshot repository to the `build.gradle`: